Artificial Intelligence. Marketing Team. August 20, 2025.

 The Future Belongs to Signal-Aware Organizations

-If an organization measures smiles, the organization falls behind.
-Next-generation event leaders measure signals in real time.
-Next-generation event leaders close business before competitors get the first meeting.
+If an organization still measures smiles, the organization is falling behind.
+The next generation of event leaders measure signals in real-time.
+The next generation of event leaders close business before competitors get the first meeting.

-The choice is clear: continue optimizing for applause or start optimizing for action.
+The choice is between optimizing for applause and optimizing for action.
 Great attendee experiences open doors.
 Buying signals close deals.

-The time to shift from measuring satisfaction to measuring intent is not coming.
+The question is whether an organization leads the transition or follows the transition.
 The time to shift from measuring satisfaction to measuring intent is here.

 [This article was first published on LinkedIn on August 20, 2025 by Peter Micciche, CEO of Certain]